neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 I decided to write about making thin jails from scratch to better understand how they work before I try to automate them.

 To run an application in a jail, create a jail and install a copy of the FreeBSD system, sans kernel, into it.
-You can use the jail as though it were its own machine with its own configuration, packages, and data.
+You can then use the jail as though it were its own machine with its own configuration, packages, and data.
-However, with multiple jails, you have duplicate copies of a standard FreeBSD system and duplicate chores to maintain them all.
+However, each jail contains duplicate copy of a standard FreeBSD system and needs duplicate chores to maintain it.

-You can avoid duplicating the whole system by creating thin jails containing just the unique files, like packages and service-specific configurations.
+You can avoid duplicating the whole system by creating thin jails with only the unique files, like packages, application-specific configuration, and user data.
-All thin jails point to a single, shared base jail containing system files and other files common to all your jails.
+All your thin jails point to a single, shared base jail with system files and everything else that's the same from jail to jail.
-The basic procedure is to make an empty directory, mount the base jail's filesystem in it as read-only, and mount the unique files over it as a writable layer.
+The basic procedure to create a thin jail is to make an empty directory, mount the base jail's filesystem in it as read-only, and mount the thin jail's unique files over it as a writable layer.

-For comparison, Docker on Linux lets you separate persistent data and configuration from the system image using bind mounts.
+This approach makes it easier to update or replace the system image for a container, because it keeps the application or user's data separate from the vanilla system files that can be recreated any time.
-Jails can do something similar using the `nullfs` tool built into FreeBSD to layer filesystems on top of each other.
+Thin jails use the `nullfs` tool built into FreeBSD to layer filesystems on top of each other.
+For comparison, Docker on Linux does somthing similar by using bind mounts to layer a file or directory on top of a disposable system image.

 Usual disclaimer that I'm not trying to say that jails or Docker containers are better.
 They're different tools, and both have benefits and drawbacks.